HODRoddy/auto-annotated-portfolio/content/pages/index.md

           name: message
           label: Tell me about your project
           hideLabel: true
+          placeholder: >-
-          placeholder: Tell me about your project
+            Tell me about your project, feel free to stick a contact number in/preferred contact method.
           width: full
           isRequired: true
         - type: CheckboxFormControl